fgodfrey/Edison_OLED_Block/README.md

 License Information
 --------------------

-The hardware is released under [Creative Commons ShareAlike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/).
+The SparkFun hardware is released under [Creative Commons ShareAlike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/).
-The code is beerware; if you see me (or any other SparkFun employee) at the local, and you've found our code helpful, please buy us a round!
+The code is beerware; if you see me (or any SparkFun employee) at the local, and you've found our code helpful, please buy us a round!

 Distributed as-is; no warranty is given.